Film Spoilers and

 During a brief pause in the fighting, Harry retreated to the Headmaster's office to use the Pensieve, a stone basin with a detached shallow metal dish, to examine Snape's memories.
 There were some amazing revelations:

 Therefore, because of the Horcrux in Harry, he had to die "at the proper moment" - and "Voldemort himself must do it."
 Destroying the fragment of Voldemort's soul within Harry would be another step toward killing Voldemort.

 On his way to the Forbidden Forest to confront Voldemort, Harry opened the Golden Snitch, and inside was the Resurrection Stone, one of the Deathly Hallows.
 Voldemort muttered "Come to die" as he raised his Elder Wand at Harry, who stood still with his eyes closed as he was blasted with the Killing Avada Kedavra curse.

-In a vision, Harry realized that the part of Voldemort that lived within Harry, a Horcrux (a small bloodied creature), had just been destroyed by Voldemort himself.
+In a vision, Harry realized that the fragment of Voldemort that lived within Harry, a Horcrux (a small bloodied baby creature), had just been destroyed by Voldemort himself.
 Harry returned to the forest, but faked being dead to mislead Voldemort and the other Death Eaters.
 Back at Hogwarts castle, a triumphant and gloating Voldemort announced his victory ("Harry Potter is dead") to the stunned students.

 Harry 'came to life' - to everyone's surprise and relief.
 Voldemort was shocked and furious by the new revelation, and hurled more killing curses at him.
 Harry fled with the others into the castle (and ordered: "We have to kill the snake"), while the disillusioned followers of Voldemort began to desert him.